learnk8s/learnk8s.io/src/terraformAks/content.md

 It's a sort of DSL — a domain specific language that's designed to be easy to read and write.

-Terraform configurations can be written in HashiCorp Configuration Language (HCL) or in JSON.
+Terraform configurations can be written in HashiCorp Configuration Language (HCL).

 **HCL is also fully JSON compatible.**